arrowtype/vertical-metrics/README.md

 The repo will also seek to provide documentation behind new checks contributed to [Font Bakery](https://github.com/fonttools/fontbakery) and [Fontspector](https://github.com/fonttools/fontspector/).

-This will be based mostly on Latin script and other scripts that are primarily set horizontally, but the documented behavior of metrics can likely help inform any OpenType font, for almost any script.
+This testing will be based on Latin script and the information should apply to other scripts that are primarily set horizontally.
+For writing systems like Chinese, Japanese, and Korean, this information is incomplete.

 ## Recommended vertical metrics

 > [!WARNING]
-> This recommendation is an evolving hypothesis, based on slightly scattered testing.
+> This recommendation is an evolving hypothesis, based on incomplete testing.

 Apply to all styles within a family: